The Militia was the First Defense Organization activated in Liberia on August 31, 1832 by Jehudi Ashmun, Agent of the Colony.

-The military of Liberia began in 1908 as the Liberia Frontier Force (LFF).
+Today, the modern Armed Forces of Liberia has its origin in the Liberia Frontier Force (LFF), which was established during the administration of Arthur Barclay in 1908.
 The force was comprised of 500 men whose mission was originally “to patrol the borders in the hinterland (against British and French territorial expansion) and to prevent disorder.”

 How the Armed Forces Day Came Into Being: